Kyoto Tachibana University promotes unique, high-level research

 The Center for Life and Health Sciences aims to promote advanced collaborative research in health science at Kyoto Tachibana University and to develop projects that contribute to education and research in clinical laboratory science and cell diagnostics.

-The Center for Regional Collaboration plays the role of developing collaborative projects with our university and regional communities, local authorities such as Kyoto City, businesses and non-profit organizations.
-Systems of support are organized upon request from within and outside of the university to advance various regional collaborations, social action projects and industry-academia projects, and the achievements are communicated widely to society.
-It also engages in exchanging information on and off campus by publishing the PR magazine “Tsunagaru” and holding the “Tachibana Session”.
+The Center for Regional Collaboration works to strengthen partnerships with the university and regional communities, local authorities, businesses and non-profit organizations.
+The Center provides support upon request from both within and outside the university to advance a wide range of regional initiatives, community engagement projects and industry-academia collaborations, and shares its achievements widely with society.
+It also promotes the exchange of information both on and off campus by publishing reports on regional collaboration projects and posting regular updates on the university website and official social media channels.